EcoJulia/Diversity.jl/docs/src/framework.md

 ### Representativeness is a proportion

 Take a metacommunity where all types are equally abundant, and each subcommunity holds an equal share of them.
-A subcommunity holding a fraction `r` of the types has representativeness exactly `r`:
+A subcommunity holding a fraction `f` of the types has representativeness exactly `f`:

 ```@repl framework
 twothirds = [1 1 0; 1 1 0; 0 1 1; 0 1 1; 1 0 1; 1 0 1] ./ 12